alexch/codelikethis/public/lessons/javascript/debugging_techniques.md

 # Rubber Ducky Debugging

-Rubber Docky debugging is a simple way to debug a problem with no technology required.
+Rubber Ducky debugging is a simple way to debug a problem with no technology required.

 * grab an inanimate object, preferably made of rubber and shaped like a water fowl